 Slack offers a robust and comprehensive chat tool for small businesses.
 In addition to one-on-one and group chat, Slack comes with individual and team audio calls and video conferencing.
-Slack also makes collaboration easier than most chat tools.
-Users can organize multiple projects, teams and other items using hashtags, as well as share files by dragging and dropping them into the platform or via Google Drive, Dropbox and other file-sharing services.
-All files and chats are also synced, archived and searchable for future reference.
+Slack makes collaboration easier than most chat tools.
+Users can organize multiple projects, teams, and other items using hashtags as well as share files by dragging and dropping them into the platform or via Google Drive, Dropbox, and other file-sharing services.
+All files and chats are synced, archived and searchable for future reference.
 You can even edit on other people's screens.

-Additionally, Slack offers a wide variety of other third-party integrations, including Google Docs, Sheets or Slides for sharing and viewing files within conversations and during calls.
+Additionally, Slack offers a variety of third-party integrations, including Google Docs, Sheets or Slides for sharing and viewing files within conversations and during calls.
 [See Related Story: Collaboration Tools for Small Business]

 Microsoft Teams is software as a service that ties directly to the productivity giant's Office 365 subscription.
 It creates a chat-based workspace that's focused on real-time collaboration.
 It includes chat, meetings, notes, Office, Planner, Power BI, and extensions and apps.
 It looks a bit like Slack and functions similarly, with threaded persistent chats that can be open or private.
-It also integrates with the company's Skype video service, plus you can invite guests to join your chats.
+Teams integrates with Microsoft's Skype video service, plus you can invite guests to join chats.
 If you're a Microsoft-focused business, Teams may be the way to go.

 Flowdock is a chat and inbox platform that lets teams collaborate and keep communications easily accessible in one place.
 It offers one-on-one private chat with individual team members, group chat and threaded discussions.
 Its team inbox feature, on the other hand, keeps and organizes emails and messages related to project management, customer support and other sources.

-Hangouts started off as a consumer-friendly chat service, Google recently reimagined it as a business powerhouse featuring deep integration with its G Suite productivity suite (Drive, Docs, Sheets, Slides, Calendar, Mail, etc).
-Hangouts Chat, which is now officially out of beta, offers one-on-one chats, and now also offers threaded messages.
+Hangouts began as a consumer-friendly chat service, Google recently reimagined it as a business powerhouse featuring deep integration with its G Suite productivity suite (Drive, Docs, Sheets, Slides, Calendar, Meet, etc.).
+Hangouts offers one-on-one chats and threaded messages.
 You can assign document permissions based on the team that created them.
-You can filter rooms by people, file times, links and more.
-It's also working with developers to create bots that will work within Hangouts.
-For video chats, you access Hangouts Meet, where up to 30 folks can join.
+For video chats, you access Google Meet, where up to 30 folks can join.
 If your company is deep into the G Suite ecosystem, this may be the solution for you.

-Features available with Amazon Chime Basic include one-to-one voice calling, video calling for up to two people, screen sharing, and access to use its chat feature with 30 days of history for messages.
-Chime also auto-calls all participants when a meeting starts, eliminating the need for memorizing complicated log-in pins and providing a visual roster of everyone on the call.
+Features available with Amazon Chime Basic include one-to-one voice calling, video calling, screen sharing, and access to use its chat feature with 30 days of history for messages.
+Chime also auto-calls all participants when a meeting starts, eliminating the need for memorizing complicated log-in PINs and providing a visual roster of everyone on the call.
 It also provides the ability for everyone to see who is talking and to mute a participant if there is loud background noise on their line.

-Chime's two higher tier plans – Plus and Pro – offer some very helpful user management tools for businesses, in addition to all the features of the Basic plan.
-Plus costs $2.50 per user, per month and includes the ability to manage an entire e-mail domain and disable accounts.
-Amazon Chime Pro – the highest tier available – steps up the advanced features with screen sharing capabilities, custom meeting URLs, and the ability to schedule and host meetings for up to 100 attendees.
-Pro costs $15 per user, per month includes all the features of the Plus and Basic plan tiers.
-It also allows users to record meetings.
+Chime's higher-tier plan – Pro – offers some very helpful user management tools for businesses.
+In addition to all the features of the Basic plan, Pro steps up the advanced features with screen sharing capabilities, custom meeting URLs, and the ability to schedule and host meetings for up to 250 attendees.
+Users can also lock and record meetings.
+Pro costs $3.00 per user, per day, up to $15, per user, per month.